notional-labs/starport/docs/cli/index.md

 **SEE ALSO**

-* [starport chain](#starport-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain
+* [tinyport chain](#tinyport-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain

-## starport chain init
+## tinyport chain init

 Initialize your chain

 ```
-starport chain init [flags]
+tinyport chain init [flags]
 ```

 **Options**